-According to the latest crash data (CYs 2017-2018) published by the Federal Motor Carrier Safety Administration (FMCSA) - Motor Carrier Safety Progress Report as of December 31, 2019, the incidence of fatal motor vehicle crashes nationwide continued to rise.
-Furthermore, according to the National Highway Traffic Safety Administration (NHTSA) Traffic Safety Facts Research Note - 2018 "Fatal Motor Vehicle Crashes: Overview", the number of Fatalities in crashes involving Large Trucks increased for the fourth year in a row by .9 percent from 2017 to 2018.
+According to the latest crash data (CYs 2018-2019) published by the Federal Motor Carrier Safety Administration (FMCSA) - Motor Carrier Safety Progress Report as of December 31, 2020, the incidence of fatal motor vehicle crashes nationwide experienced a slight decline in CY 2019, when compared to CY 2018.
+Furthermore, according to the National Highway Traffic Safety Administration (NHTSA) Traffic Safety Facts Crash Statistics - June 2021 (revised) "Early Estimates of Motor Vehicle Traffic Fatalities and Fatality Rate by Sub-Categories in 2020", Fatalities in crashes involving at least one Large Truck (gross vehicle weight of more than 10,000 lbs) are projected to decline from 2019 to 2020 (down 2%).